Abílio Azevedo.

 myfn(10, 20); // returns 30

-Generator functions:
+Generator Functions:

 Generator Function

-A generator function is marked by the signature with an asterisk (*) and can contain one or more calls using yield (like the "return value" of a function) as in the example below:
+A generator function is marked by the signature with an asterisk (*) and can contain one or more calls using the yield (like it's the "return value" of a function) as in the example below:

 function* myFn() {

-yield 'result01'
+yield 'result01';

-yield 'result02'
+yield 'result02';

 }